Independent Study Options

 HUM DEV 496 - Research Assistantship

 RAs assist faculty in conducting research.
 Responsibilities may include literature reviews, library investigations, questionnaire development, recruitment and interviewing of research participants, data collection, management of research studies, data entry, and some statistical analyses.
+Check out the want ads around registration to find out about RA opportunities or look at faculty members’ research interests and then contact the professor directly.

 HUM DEV 497 - Internship